 If you notice these sudden changes in your mother cat, talk to your vet as soon as possible.

 Make sure everyone is feeling well and gaining a healthy weight.
 You should also schedule a regular visit to your vet clinic.
 Check with your vet about the deworming and vaccination schedules of both mother cat and her kittens.

 You can handle the kittens at any time.
 Handling them will help them grow up to be tamed and well-socialized.

-Post-natal care is very important.
+Post-natal cat care is very important.
 This helps your mother cat recover faster and her kittens grow well, for them to live a happy and healthy life, with you.
 Now that you know some ways how to take care of a cat after giving birth and know what to do after your cat gives birth, you can relax and enjoy helping your mother cat raise her kittens.

 "Make it a habit to monitor each kitten's growth, or look for any signs of abnormalities, illnesses like trouble breathing, or difficulty of peeing/pooping."